RaccoonCH/Rakkit/docs/en/graphql/start/introduction.md

 sidebar_label: What & Why
 ---

+# Introduction

 We all love GraphQL!
 It's really great and solves many problems that we have with REST APIs, such as overfetching and underfetching.
 But developing a GraphQL API in Node.js with TypeScript is sometimes a bit of a pain.

+Rakkit's GraphQL Package works basically the some way as [TypeGraphQL](https://github.com/19majkel94/type-graphql) does (but it's not the same code base).
+So this documentation is based on theirs.

 ## What?

-**TypeGraphQL** is a library that makes this process enjoyable by defining the schema using only classes and a bit of decorator magic.
+**Rakkit** is a library that makes this process enjoyable by defining the schema using only classes and a bit of decorator magic.
 Example object type:

 ```typescript